brimg87/skeleton-theme/CURSOR.md

 # Color System Documentation

 ## Overview
 Our theme uses a systematic approach to color management that allows for easy customization through the Shopify theme editor.
-All colors are defined in the theme settings and accessed through CSS variables.
+All colors are defined in the theme settings and accessed through CSS variables, with a clear hierarchy of base colors and derived colors.

 ## Color Structure

 ### 1. Theme Settings (`config/settings_schema.json`)
-Colors are defined in the theme settings under the "Colors" section:
+Base colors are defined in the theme settings under the "Colors" section:
 ```json
 {
   "name": "t:general.colors",